kotx/parcel-memleak-demo/README.md

 # Parcel memleak demo
 reproduction steps:

-run `yarn start` to start the server notices how the build loops visiting https://localhost:1234/some-wrong-link will show the proper image and 404 page.
+run `yarn start` to start the server

+notice how the build loops

+visiting https://localhost:1234/some-wrong-link will show the proper image and 404 page.